Crytek: Since 2014: Restructuring, new leadership, CryEngine V, and latest games

 In June 2014, reports surfaced that Crytek had missed wage payments and withheld bonuses for Crytek UK and Crytek USA employees, and the company responded that it was in a "transitional phase" as it secured capital for future projects, with a particular emphasis on online gaming.
 In July 2014, Crytek announced a strategic deal where the rights to Homefront including Homefront: The Revolution and the Crytek UK staff were transferred to Koch Media.
 The team continued its work on the game as the new Deep Silver Dambuster Studios.
 Crytek USA was restructured to remain an engine support team while development of Hunt: Horrors of the Gilded Age was transferred to Crytek.

 On 20 December 2016, Crytek announced that their studios in Hungary, Bulgaria, South Korea and China would be shut down.
 On 7 March 2017, Crytek sold Crytek Black Sea to Sega and The Creative Assembly.
 On 28 February 2018, Crytek announced that Cevat Yerli was stepping down as chief executive officer (CEO) of Crytek, with his brothers, Avni and Faruk Yerli, taking over the company's leadership as joint CEOs.
 Cevat continues to support the company as an advisor and major shareholder.
-Crytek announced the next iteration of the engine branded CRYENGINE V on March 22, 2016.
+Crytek announced the next iteration of the engine branded CRYENGINE V on 22 March 2016.

 Crytek released Hunt: Showdown (utilising the fifth generation of the CryEngine) in 2019–20.
 The company has also worked on three virtual reality projects, namely The Climb for the Oculus Rift, The Climb 2 for the Oculus Rift and Oculus Quest 2, and Robinson: The Journey for the PlayStation VR, Oculus Rift and SteamVR.
 Arena of Fate was cancelled after Crytek's restructuring which saw the game's developer Crytek Black Sea sold.

 In July 2021, German tabloid BILD reported that the Chinese Internet company Tencent was attempting to buy Crytek for over €300 million via a European subsidiary.

-In 2021, the Creative Services team responsible for creating trailers, won a Gold MUSE Award for The Dark Sight Trailer that promoted Hunt: Showdown.
+In 2021, the Creative Services team responsible for creating trailers won a Gold MUSE Award for The Dark Sight Trailer that promoted Hunt: Showdown.

-On January 26, 2022, Crytek announced the 4th instalment of the Crysis franchise.
+On 26 January 2022 Crytek announced the fourth entry of the Crysis franchise, but the game was put on hold in 2025 followed by another round of layoffs.